Skip to content

 Input Files

-These are the primary files that the agent will process.
+These are the primary files the agent reads and edits.
 They typically include:

 • LaTeX documents (.tex)